 Engineering A PC Case

-Daniel decided to channel his knowledge of small form factor PC cases in order to design a case that would provide sufficient cooling to his entire system.
-To do so, he artificially created all the parts of the case within Fusion 360, using methods that mechanical engineers used in their design process, along with the guidance and tips from his mentor David.
+Daniel decided to channel his knowledge of small form factor PC cases to design a case that would provide sufficient cooling to the entire system.
+To do so, Daniel artificially created all the parts of the case within Fusion 360, using methods that mechanical engineers use in their design process, along with the guidance and tips from his mentor, David.
 After countless hours of work, the result was a sleek, functional, space-optimized PC case made out of sheet metal.
 With little doubt, his new case would be an optimal solution for anyone wanting to build a small yet powerful desktop PC.